ayocodingit/clean-architecture-node/README.md

     │   └── postgreSQL/
     │       └── repository.ts
     ├── usecase/
-    │   └── usecase
+    │   └── usecase.ts
-    └── name module.ts // in this file for init/control module to load in the main
+    └── name module.ts // for init the module to load in the main
 ```